 Objectives and learning outcomes of the module

-- Ability to subject to critical analysis, the sources of international humanitarian law and the key elements of English-language scholarship; on the subject.
+- Ability to subject to critical analysis the sources of international humanitarian law and the key elements of English-language scholarship

-- carry out independent research in the field of international law using both the library –based and electronic resources.
+- Carry out independent research in the field of international law using both library–based and electronic resources

 Method of assessment

 - Turns D: The law of armed conflict (international humanitarian law) In: Evans M (Ed): International law, Oxford UP: Oxford: 2014, 4th edn